jantsje/website_behavioralethics/content/authors/catherine-molho/_index.md

   url: "http://www.iast.fr"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include experimental economics, behavioral economics and virtual reality.
+bio: My research interests include human cooperation, morality, and the role of emotions in decision-making.

 interests:
 - Cooperation